Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Systemd.md

 ## Services
-- Common examples of services include the `sshd` service, which initiates an SSH server, and the `httpd` service, responsible for web server functionalities using HTTP and/or HTTPS protocols.
+- Common examples of services include the `sshd` service, which initiates an SSH server, and the `httpd` service.

 ```